Log in

 ACTIVE SHOOTER IN PLACES OF WORSHIP

-Houses of Worship can be extremely vulnerable to active shooter attacks because of their location, population, and open door mentality.
+Houses of Worship can be extremely vulnerable to active shooter attacks because of their location, population, and open-door mentality.
 There are certain steps the leadership team can take to minimize the risk of being involved in an active shooter incident and this training will not only cover those steps, but will also cover best practices to survive these types of incidents.

 OTHER CRIMES IN PLACES OF WORSHIP

 In addition to active shooter incidents, there is a growing number of property crimes being committed against Houses of Worship, especially theft of funds, burglary, arson, and vandalism.
-Even more disturbing, House of Worship members and staff are just as vulnerable to occurrences of personal and physical abuse as any other location.
-Those intent on victimizing the vulnerable know that the forgiving culture and easy access environment of the House of Worship can inadvertently foster an opportune place to strike.
+Even more disturbing, House of Worship members and staff are just as vulnerable to occurrences of personal and physical abuse as in any other location.
+Those intent on victimizing the vulnerable know that the forgiving culture and easy-access environment of the House of Worship can inadvertently foster an opportune place to strike.
 House of Worship leaders have the responsibility to conscientiously screen candidates, set boundaries, maintain an atmosphere of ethical behavior, and sustain a safe overall environment that is a hallmark of the House of Worship as a place of refuge and peace.

 TRAINING PRESENTATION